Dry skin care

 - If you need to use a moisturizer, use light, non-comedogenic moisturizers, which do not cause acne.

 - Women should use an oil-free non-comedogenic foundation, as heavy makeup or other cosmetic products may block pores and worsen acne.

 Facial skin care for mature skin

-Tretinoin (Retin-A® and Renova®) — Retin-A is a prescription medication initially developed to treat acne.
-In addition, it was discovered that it also improved skin texture and color when used over an extended period of time.
+- Tretinoin (Retin-A® and Renova®): a prescription medication first developed to treat acne.
+In addition, it improved skin texture and color when used over an extended period of time.
 Tretinoin exfoliates the skin (removes a dead layer of skin cells), helps even out pigmentation, and minimizes fine lines.
-Many people can benefit from using Tretinoin or related products at bedtime.
-Side effects of Tretinoin include redness, peeling, tightness, and swelling.
-You may be able to minimize these side effects by initially using Tretinoin every other night and then gradually increasing the frequency to nightly as tolerated.
-Tretinoin also makes the skin more sensitive to ultraviolet rays from the sun, and therefore we recommend the use of a broad-spectrum sunscreen each morning.
+Many people can benefit from using tretinoin or related products at bedtime.
+Side effects of tretinoin include dryness, skin peeling, and redness.
+You may be able to minimize these side effects by using tretinoin every other night and then gradually increasing the frequency to every night, as tolerated.
+Tretinoin also makes the skin more sensitive to ultraviolet rays from the sun; therefore, the use of a broad-spectrum sunscreen each morning is recommended.

-Beta hydroxy acid (salicylic acid) — Salicylic acid also has been studied for its effect on photoaged skin.
+- Beta hydroxy acid (salicylic acid): Salicylic acid also has been studied for its effect on photoaged skin.
 It exfoliates skin, and can improve the texture and color of the skin.
 It penetrates oil-laden hair follicle openings and, as a result, also helps improve acne.
-There are many products available that contain salicylic acid.
-Some are available over-the-counter, and others require a doctor's prescription.
+There are many over-the-counter products available that contain salicylic acid.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.